-2.4 Annual Plan of Operations for Timber Harvesting
+2.2 Annual Plan of Operations for Timber Harvesting

-2.4.1 Outline of information requirements for an Annual Plan of Operations
+2.3.1 Outline of information requirements for an Annual Plan of Operations

-Besides the long-term forest management plan, which has to be updated every 3-5 years, TSA and WCL holders shall submit an annual plan of operations to the GFC that sets out the main activities to be undertaken in the upcoming calendar year.
-The Annual Plan of Operations Guidelines for Timber Harvesting shall be applied when submitting an annual plan.
-A review of the previous year's activities is required in order to complement the upcoming year's plan.
+Besides the long-term forest management plan, which has to be updated every 3-5years, large concessionaires shall submit an annual plan of operations to the GFC that sets out the main activities to be undertaken in the upcoming calendar year.

-The Annual Plan of Operations focuses mainly on the results of the 100% pre-harvest inventory of the AAA (blocks), the work planned for the coming year including 100% pre-harvest inventory, harvesting and infrastructural operations and social issues to be addressed; and a review of the work carried out in the previous year:
+The Annual Plan of Operations focuses mainly on the results of the 100% pre-harvest inventory of the Annual Allowable Area (blocks), the work planned for the coming year including 100% pre-harvest inventory, harvesting and infrastructural operations and social issues to be addressed; and a review of the operation carried out in the previous year.